gaia-docker/tugbot-collect/README.md

 COMMANDS:
 GLOBAL OPTIONS:
+   --publishTarGzTo URL, -g URL               send http POST to URL with tar.gz payload contains all of the extracted results. if you want to diable the default - set this flag to 'null' (default: "http://result:8080/results")
-   --resultserviceurl URL, -u URL             write results to URL, if you want to post results to the results service - set this flag with 'null' (default: "http://localhost:8080/results")
+   --publishTestCasesTo URL, -c URL           send http POST to URL with json payload contains entry per junit testcase extracted from any junit XML within the results dir. if you want to diable the default - set this flag to 'null' (default: "http://es-results-service:8080/test_cases")
-   --outputdir DIR_LOCATION, -o DIR_LOCATION  write results to DIR_LOCATION, if you want not to output results - set this flag with the directory '/dev/null' (default: "/tmp/tugbot-collect")
+   --outputDir DIR_LOCATION, -o DIR_LOCATION  write results to DIR_LOCATION, if you want not to output results - set this flag with the directory '/dev/null' (default: "/tmp/tugbot-collect")
-   --resultsdirlabel KEY, -r KEY              tugbot-collect will use this label KEY to fetch the label value, to find out the results dir of the test container (default: "tugbot.results.dir")
+   --resultsDirLabel KEY, -r KEY              tugbot-collect will use this label KEY to fetch the label value, to find out the results dir of the test container (default: "tugbot.results.dir")
-   --matchlabel KEY, -m KEY                   tugbot-collect will collect results from test containers matching this label KEY (default: "tugbot.created.from")
+   --matchLabel KEY, -m KEY                   tugbot-collect will collect results from test containers matching this label KEY (default: "tugbot.test")
-   --scanonstartup, -e                        scan for existed containers on startup and extract their results (default is false)
+   --scanOnStartup, -e                        scan for existed containers on startup and extract their results (default is false)
-   --dockerrm, -d                             remove the container after extracting results (default is false) --skipevents, -s                           do not register to docker 'die' events (default is false - hence by default we do register to events)
+   --dockerRM, -d                             remove the container after extracting results (default is false) --skipEvents, -s                           do not register to docker 'die' events (default is false - hence by default we do register to events)
    --help, -h                                 show help --version, -v                              print the version
 ```

 # Addtional notes